Meet our inspirational team…

 Darren has been passionate about the development of people and organisations for nearly 30 years, 15 of those in the outdoors with a broad range of clients, from young offenders to directors, and the last 15 years in organisations, commercial and public.
 He is honoured to support and contribute to the valuable work of the SWDF.

-• Amanda Irvine, Executive Committee
+• Leanne Blacklaw, Executive Committee